JQIamo/hard-drive-shutter/README.md

 - 12V supply with 47 Ohms (each)
 - 24V supply with 150 Ohms (each)

+### TwinAx vs BNC for *J2* ###

+*J2* could be swapped out for TwinAx connector, removing the problem of the shield being above ground potential for one of the shutter states.
+This option has not been implemented as of v2.3.1.

 ## Driver Lifetime ##

 A test board was run on a 1/2 Hz cycle (opening every 2 seconds, so there is a state change every second) for 21 hours and 15 minutes without failure.